Mikhail Mishustin: Director of the Federal Taxation Service (2010–2020)

 As head of the FTS, Mishustin declared war on "dirty data" and targeted problems with unjustified value-added tax (VAT) refunds.
 Mishustin emphasized digitization and big data, making extensive use of "techno-authoritarian" systems of government surveillance of economic activity, including the collection of data on almost every transaction in Russia.
 This data collection was facilitated by new legislation that required all business-to-business invoices to be submitted to the government and required all retailers to automatically transmit real-time transaction data to tax authorities through an "online cash register" process.
 The government used artificial intelligence to identify persons suspected of tax evasion.
-This system of surveillance resulted in a decrease in the share of VAT uncollected by Russian authorities during Mishustin's tenure; the "VAT gap" reportedly declined from 20% to less than 1%).
+This system of surveillance resulted in a decrease in the share of VAT uncollected by Russian authorities during Mishustin's tenure; the "VAT gap" reportedly declined from 20% to less than 1%.

-Prime minister
+Prime Minister (2020–present)

-Appointment
+First term (2020–2024)

 Prime Minister Dmitry Medvedev, along with his entire Cabinet, resigned on 15 January 2020, after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.
 Medvedev stated that he was resigning to allow Putin to make the significant constitutional changes suggested by Putin regarding shifting power away from the presidency.
 Putin accepted the resignation.
 However, on Putin's instructions, the Cabinet continued its work as a caretaker cabinet until the formation of a new government.

-On 15 January 2020, Putin nominated Mishustin for the post of Prime Minister.
+On 15 January 2020, Putin nominated Mishustin for the post of prime minister.
 According to Putin, he was offered four candidates, but Mishustin was not among them.
-As a result Putin independently decided to nominate Mishustin for the Prime Minister.
-The next day he was confirmed by the State Duma to the post and appointed Prime Minister by Putin's decree.
-This was the first time ever that a Prime Minister was confirmed without any votes against.
+As a result, Putin independently decided to nominate Mishustin for the prime minister.
+The next day he was confirmed by the State Duma to the post and appointed prime minister by Putin's decree.
+This was the first time ever that a prime minister was confirmed without any votes against.